BestTimesToVisit.com Logo

 safety

 Seychelles is generally very safe, but petty theft can occur, especially in crowded areas.
-Keep valuables secure, especially on beaches and in buses.
-Avoid walking alone at night in less populated areas.
+Keep valuables secure, avoid walking alone at night in less populated areas, and be aware of your surroundings.
+Use reputable taxi services or pre-booked transfers rather than hailing cabs on the street.

 packing